ILIAS-eLearning/ILIAS/components/ILIAS/MetaData/docs/enabling_lom.md

 ### Import/Export

-In order for LOM to be included in the import and export of your object, you need to add `Services/MetaData` to the dependencies in `getXmlExportTailDependencies` in your `ilXmlExporter`.
+In order for LOM to be included in the import and export of your object, you need to add component `ILIAS/MetaData` to the dependencies in `getXmlExportTailDependencies` in your `ilXmlExporter`.
 Add the following entry to the array returned there:

     $dependencies[] = [
-        'component' => 'Services/MetaData',
+        'component' => 'components/ILIAS/MetaData',
         'entity' => 'md',
         'ids' => $ids,
     ];